Azure/azure-sdk/docs/android/implementation.md

 ### Logging

-Client libraries must support robust logging mechanisms so that the consumer can adequately diagnose issues with the method calls and quickly determine whether the issue is in the consumer code, client library code, or service.
+Client libraries must make use of the robust logging mechanisms in Azure Core, so that the consumers can adequately diagnose issues with method calls and quickly determine whether the issue is in the consumer code, client library code, or service.

 Request logging will be done automatically by the `HttpPipeline`.
 If a client library needs to add custom logging, follow the same guidelines and mechanisms as the pipeline logging mechanism.
 If a client library wants to do custom logging, the designer of the library must ensure that the logging mechanism is pluggable in the same way as the `HttpPipeline` logging policy.